 - Children enjoy positive relationships, are happy and keen to learn and rapidly grow in self-assurance. - Leadership and management is strong.
 The manager and the staff have a clear vision of the strong practice they are promoting.
 Staff provide consistent practice to monitor and ensure that children make good progress and are being safeguarded. - A good range of interesting, stimulating activities are available and unlimited access between the indoor and outdoor environments lets children choose where they wish to play.
-This encourages their decision-making skills and supports children who learn better outside. - Robust systems are in place for staff recruitment and training.
-This means children are cared for by suitably qualified and checked staff.
+This encourages their decision-making skills and supports children who learn better outside. - Robust systems are in place for safeguarding children.
+This means children are cared for in a safe environment.